thearn/nreltraining2013/docs/building_component.rst

 The input and output variables are attributes of the ActuatorDisk class, which means that they must be accessed using *self*.
 For example, ``self.a`` gives you the value stored in a.
-This ``self.`` can be cumbersome if you use it a lot, so you might find it convinent to create a couple of function-local variables as shortcuts.
+This ``self.`` can be cumbersome if you use it a lot, so you might find it convenient to create a couple of function-local variables as shortcuts.
 We do this with ``a`` and ``Vu``.

 Often, you will already have the code for evaluating your component outputs,